1965 Cities of London and Westminster by-election

-The Cities of London and Westminster by-election of 4 November 1965 was held after the death of Conservative MP and Speaker of the House of Commons Harry Hylton-Foster.
+The 1965 Cities of London and Westminster by-election on 4 November 1965 was held after the death of Conservative MP and Speaker of the House of Commons Harry Hylton-Foster.

 The seat was safe, having been won at the 1964 United Kingdom general election by over 10,000 votes.
+The Conservative Party held the seat.

 Labour's by-election candidate Alexander Pringle was a Chelsea borough councillor and Head of English at Westminster City School.
 He was the son of William Pringle, who had been a Liberal MP from 1910 to 1918 and 1922 to 1924.